mlflow/mlflow/docs/source/traditional-ml/index.rst

                     <p>
                         Dive deep into custom multi-model inference via MLflow's custom PyFunc models.
 Learn how to simplify low-latency inference by passing additional inference parameters to a simple custom PyFunc implementation.
-                        This tutorial can serve as a jumping off point for many multi-model endpoing (MME) use cases!
+                        This tutorial can serve as a jumping off point for many multi-model endpoint (MME) use cases!
                     </p>
                 </a>
             </div>